tmw507/codepractice/README.md

 # codepractice
 1) Topological sorting, e.g. course schedule problem.
 The course prerequisites between courses form edges between course node.
 Finding a possible schedule of courses could be solved by topological sorting technique.
 Potentially, there are might be more than one graph in the adject list.
-Considering exploring the graph start from course num 0 tend to run into a bug since it covered a partial of the whole graph.
+Considering exploring the graph start from course num 0 tend to run into a bug since it covers a partial of the whole graph.
 Therefore, we need

 <code>
 for(int i=0; i\<numOfCourses; i++){